maxfierke/resumis/README.md

 Some general hints:

 * Create a standard Ruby on Rails OpsWorks stack with at least Ruby 2.1+, and nginx with Unicorn.
 * Create an OpsWorks app called "resumis".
 Set your data source.
-I'm using an PostgreSQL RDS instance.
+I'm using a PostgreSQL RDS instance.
 * Setup to deploy from either this repository, or your personal fork, etc.
 * Setup environmental variables as required. (see Configuration section above)
 * Add this to the Custom JSON in your stack settings

   ```
   {
-    "deploy":
-    {
+    "deploy": {
-      "resumis":
-      {
+      "resumis": {
-        "database":
-        {
+        "database": {
           "adapter": "postgresql"
         }
       }